deeper-x/custom-declaration/README.md

 # Typescript - Declaration file for a custom module
-With this simple example, we show how to define and set a type definition for a custom js library, in a Typescript module.
+With this simple example, we show how to define and set up a type definition for a custom Javascript library, in a Typescript module.

-First, we write and publish on npm a "reverse with sharps" module: given an input string, it returns the reversed version with some sharps around.
+We write and publish on npm a test module, a "reverse with sharps" library: given an input string, it returns the reversed version with some sharps around.

 Example:
 ```javascript